FRRR Disaster Recovery Appeal

 Dungog learns from the past in preparing for the future

-Following a devastating storm event, Dungog Information & Neighbourhood Service received a $14,200 grant from FRRR to run a series of community preparedness expos and distribute preparedness kits, reaching more than 350 households within the Dungog and Stroud areas, as well as a further 42 homes from neighbouring communities.
+Following a devastating storm, Dungog Information & Neighbourhood Service used an FRRR grant to run a series of community preparedness expos and distribute preparedness kits, reaching more than 350 households within the Dungog and Stroud areas, as well as a further 42 homes from neighbouring communities.

 Five reasons to support FRRR’s Disaster Recovery Appeal

-1. FRRR can reach community groups in remote, rural and regional Australia that often don’t have the capacity to fundraise locally, and due to their tax status, can’t access philanthropic support.
+1. FRRR can reach community groups in remote, rural and regional Australia that often don’t have the capacity to fundraise locally, and due to their tax status, have trouble accessing philanthropic support.

 2. We rigorously assess the organisations and projects that receive grants.